Vida-TG/vuena-wallet/README.md

 4. With Elusiv, Vuena allows users to send and receive privately, users receive privately because there is a middleman publickey (generated from the second keypair in the user's mnemonics) this middleman publickey receives funds with which users can privately refill the vault (the original keypair)

 # Usecases
 Vuena is an entirely different type of wallet - it is a Vault so it works hand in hand with the current wallets - Phantom, solflare and others, it serves as a secure vault from which users send to their mobile flexible wallets

+## Other Details
-Website Link:
+Website Link:  <br/>
 Personal Twitter profile: https://twitter.com/MoyoWrites